 Held each fall, NALMS’ premier event is our International Symposium where members and other lake management professionals come together for a collection of oral and poster technical presentations, hands-on workshops, field trips and non-stop discussions on managing lakes and reservoirs.
 Attendees are also treated to our exhibition hall where vendors display the latest lake-management tools.
 The symposium offers excellent opportunities for networking and lifelong professional associations are often forged at the NALMS symposium.
-Will you be joining us for NALMS 2017 in Denver, Colorado?
+Will you be joining us for NALMS 2019 in Burlington, Vermont?

 Freshwater HAB Program

 Harmful Algal Blooms (HABs) and cyanobacteria (blue-green algae) impact lakes and reservoirs around the world.
 While research on the ecology, monitoring, and management of HABs exists, it is diffuse and not easy to find.
 Our goal is to solve these issues with the Freshwater HAB Program.
 Please visit our page on HAB-related info and resources to learn more.

 Lakes Appreciation Month Program

 You work and play on them.
 You drink from them.
 But do you really appreciate them?
 Growing population, development, and invasive species stress your local lakes, ponds, and reservoirs.
 All life needs water; let’s not take it for granted.
 The month of July is Lakes Appreciation Month – learn more!

 Professional Certification Program

 The aim of our Certification Program is to recognize people like you that have special training and experience in lake management.
 If your work has a direct impact on lakes you should look into becoming certified as a Lake Manager or Lake Professional.
 Learn more about the program and how to apply!

 Here at NALMS, we believe that our students and emerging young professionals are not only the future of our Society, but the future of freshwater research and conservation, as well.
 Learn more about the many exciting opportunities we offer our student members.